Usca Ria LLC Makes New $434,000 Investment in Exact Sciences Co. (NASDAQ:EXAS)

 Shares of EXAS opened at $100.97 on Tuesday.
 The company’s 50 day moving average is $117.17.
 Exact Sciences Co. has a 52 week low of $70.75 and a 52 week high of $159.54.
 The stock has a market capitalization of $17.36 billion, a P/E ratio of -18.49 and a beta of 1.30.
 The company has a debt-to-equity ratio of 0.53, a current ratio of 2.47 and a quick ratio of 2.34.

 EXAS has been the topic of a number of research reports.
-BTIG Research dropped their target price on shares of Exact Sciences from $155.00 to $145.00 and set a “buy” rating on the stock in a report on Thursday, July 29th.
+Craig Hallum dropped their target price on shares of Exact Sciences from $161.00 to $144.00 and set a “buy” rating on the stock in a report on Wednesday, May 5th.
+Wells Fargo & Company boosted their target price on shares of Exact Sciences from $115.00 to $120.00 and gave the stock an “equal weight” rating in a report on Monday, June 21st.
 Stifel Nicolaus dropped their target price on shares of Exact Sciences from $165.00 to $145.00 and set a “buy” rating on the stock in a report on Thursday, July 29th.
-Robert W. Baird dropped their target price on shares of Exact Sciences from $157.00 to $127.00 and set an “outperform” rating on the stock in a report on Thursday, July 29th.
-Oppenheimer dropped their target price on shares of Exact Sciences from $161.00 to $155.00 and set an “outperform” rating on the stock in a report on Thursday, July 29th.
-Finally, Craig Hallum dropped their target price on shares of Exact Sciences from $161.00 to $144.00 and set a “buy” rating on the stock in a report on Wednesday, May 5th.
+Truist dropped their target price on shares of Exact Sciences from $226.00 to $168.00 in a report on Wednesday, May 12th.
+Finally, Canaccord Genuity dropped their target price on shares of Exact Sciences from $185.00 to $160.00 and set a “buy” rating on the stock in a research report on Thursday, July 29th.
 Four analysts have rated the stock with a hold rating, twelve have assigned a buy rating and two have assigned a strong buy rating to the company.
 The stock has a consensus rating of “Buy” and an average target price of $149.06.

 In other Exact Sciences news, CFO Jeffrey Thomas Elliott sold 38,361 shares of the business’s stock in a transaction that occurred on Thursday, July 29th.
 The shares were sold at an average price of $111.40, for a total value of $4,273,415.40.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
 Also, SVP Sarah Condella sold 5,450 shares of the business’s stock in a transaction that occurred on Thursday, June 10th.
 The stock was sold at an average price of $120.00, for a total transaction of $654,000.00.
 Following the completion of the sale, the senior vice president now directly owns 74,380 shares of the company’s stock, valued at $8,925,600.
 The disclosure for this sale can be found here.
 Insiders have sold 45,192 shares of company stock worth $5,080,858 over the last ninety days.
 1.40% of the stock is currently owned by insiders.